chk1994/first-report/tool_assessment.md

 ## Encryption

 The purpose of [encryption](https://en.wikipedia.org/wiki/Encryption) is to ensure data transfer traffic is not susceptible to potential interceptors.
+Encryption will be used when data is transferred between the 3 different servers, namely front-end, back-end, and database.

 Example of encryption:
 ![encryption-example](/images/Public_key_encryption_keys.png)